Tendering with government

 You must resolve any issues between the head contractor and subcontractor.
-Issues can be:
+These issues may be about:

 - non-payment of invoices.

-A joint venture is when two or more businesses or individuals agree to work together on a project.
+A joint venture is when 2 or more businesses or individuals agree to work together on a project.

 They are usually in place for a single project, and finish once project is complete.